gate/gateapi-csharp/docs/MultiCollateralLoanApi.md

             var apiInstance = new MultiCollateralLoanApi(config);
-            var type = "collateral";  // string | Currency type: collateral - Collateral currency, borrow - Borrowing currency var currency = "BTC";  // string | When it is a collateral currency, multiple currencies can be provided separated by commas; when it is a borrowing currency, only one currency can be provided.
+            var type = "collateral";  // string | Currency type: collateral - Collateral currency, borrow - Borrowing currency var currency = "BTC";  // string | When it is a collateral currency, multiple currencies can be passed separated by commas; when it is a borrowing currency, only one currency can be passed

             try
             {